Last updated: February 06, 2025

 What types of loans use your home equity to secure approval?

-In addition to purchase mortgages, there are a few loan products that use your home's available equity to secure approval:
+Here are a few loan products that use your home's equity to secure approval:

 Home equity loans